How Important Is Solitude for Writers?

 Is total solitude ideal?

 But wait—let’s rethink the latter.
-Might finding the time and place to write be easier if total solitude isn’t necessarily the ideal to aspire to?
+Might finding the time and place to writing or other creative activity be easier if total solitude isn’t necessarily the ideal to aspire to?
 What if, like in Montgomery’s case, a bit of hubbub is more conducive to getting work done?

-Now that my kids are grown and I can actually attain that perfect, rapt silence I so longed for once upon a time, ironically, I find I get more work done (and enjoy it more) when I work with my writing partner.
+Now that my kids are grown and I can actually attain that perfect, rapt silence I so longed for once upon a time, ironically, I find I get more work done (and enjoy it more) when I work with one fellow writer or another.
+How great that often, a writing partner is one of my kids — or both at once!

-We work together in a café or library with just the right amount of background noise and just enough strong coffee.
-We keep one another focused, and the pleasant din precludes the isolated sense of being completely in your own head when alone in “a room of one’s own.”
+I love to write in a café or library with just the right amount of background noise and just enough strong coffee.
+It keeps me focused, and the pleasant din precludes the isolated sense of being completely in your own head when alone in “a room of one’s own.”
+Although sometimes I need the latter, as well.

-This might be why writing centers and specially designated spaces in public libraries are proliferating.
-In these places, writers come not to discuss work, but to actually do work, in a sort of grown-up version of parallel play.
+This might be why co-working centers and specially designated spaces in public libraries are proliferating.
+In these places, writers come not to discuss work, but to actually do work.

 Finding the balance between solitude and society